marcel-dancak/bass-app/README.md

-The main purpose of this application is to help starting bass players with their learing process.
+Main purpose of this application is to help starting bass players in their learing process.
-Application is highly focused on rhythm aspect of the music by using easy to understand timeline representation with labels for proper counting.
+It is highly focused on rhythm aspect of the music by using easy to understand timeline representation with labels for proper counting.
 It can be used to create various rhythmic excercises, backing tracks, or bass covers.

 It is highly recommended to use Blink/Webkit based browser.
 Application may not work properly in other browsers.